-The Milli Temperature Sensor reference application provides a web application for plotting temperature sensor measurements retrieved from the Data Platform using the Data Platform APIs.
+The Milli Temperature Sensor reference solution provides a web application for plotting temperature sensor measurements retrieved from the Data Platform using the Data Platform APIs.

-To set up the Milli Temperature Sensor reference application:
+To set up the Milli Temperature Sensor reference solution follow these three steps:

-- Setup the reference Itron Sensor API package on your Adafruit Metro M0 Express processor board as described in Example Sensor implementation with the Milli Dev Kit.
+Install the Itron reference Sensor API package on your Adafruit Metro M0 Express processor board as described in Install the Milli Developer Kit Reference Solution.

 Option 2a - MQTT